dbeaver/dbeaver/README.md

 ## Donation

+Well, looks like I have to write this because too many people asking for it.
 Initially DBeaver was just a fun project which didn't suppose any donation model.
 And I was totally happy with that for years.
 But once DBeaver became a popular tool and we receive hundreds of feature requests - I cannot provide quality support anymore  because it consumes too much time.
-I have my daytime job, family and lots of other things to do.
 Anyhow - instead of donation button we created so-called <a href="https://github.com/serge-rider/dbeaver/wiki/Enterprise-Edition">Enterprise Edition</a> version.
 It is a commercial version of DBeaver which includes some additional enterprise features and official customer support.
-So, if you want to support this project - just <a href="https://dbeaver.com/purchase">buy a license</a> (there are discounts for community - check our WIKI).
+So, if you want to support DBeaver development - just <a href="https://dbeaver.com/purchase">buy a license</a> (there are discounts for community - check our WIKI).
 And you will get official support as a sign of our gratitude.
 Thank you!
-If you have any questions - please write me on serge@jkiss.org.
+If you have any questions about that - please write me on serge@jkiss.org.
 Thank you!